jc324x/google-apps-script-cheat-sheet/README.md

 *Note:* Drop source.js into a Sheet or form.js into a Form for a quickstart!
-This README is a digestable version of source.js / form.js

 ---